Andrew Vaughn Player Props: White Sox vs. Twins

 Andrew Vaughn At The Plate

-- Vaughn enters this game on a five-game hitting streak.
-During his last games, he's hitting .333 with two homers.
+- Vaughn will look to extend his six-game hitting streak.
+He's batting .350 with two homers over the course of his last outings.

-- Vaughn has reached base via a hit in 21 games this year (of 28 played), and had multiple hits in six of those games.
+- Vaughn has picked up a hit in 75.9% of his 29 games this season, with multiple hits in 20.7% of those games.

-- He has gone deep in 10.7% of his games this season, and 2.4% of his trips to the dish.
+- He has gone deep in three games this year (10.3%), leaving the park in 2.4% of his trips to the dish.

-- In 46.4% of his games this year, Vaughn has picked up at least one RBI.
-In six of those games (21.4%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- In 13 games this season (44.8%), Vaughn has picked up an RBI, and in six of those games (20.7%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- In nine of 28 games this year, he has scored, including multiple runs once.
+- He has scored at least once 10 times this season (34.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.